felsangom/dotfiles/README.md

 # Felipe Gomes - dotfiles
 My personal linux dotfiles and configs.
-Bellow are a set of instructions on how to use my dotfiles.
+Bellow are a set of instructions on how to use it.

 ## AwesomeWM
 Need [awesome-wm-widgets](https://github.com/streetturtle/awesome-wm-widgets) for some awesome widgets to work.
 Just follow the link install instructions.